 What Is the New Product Development Process?

-New product development process is a method which involves a number of steps that should be done before introducing a new product to the market.
-It includes all stages starting from the-idea phase to the launching phase.
+The new product development process is a method which involves a number of steps that should be done before introducing a new product to the market.
+It includes all stages starting from the idea phase to the launching phase.

 The 7 Stages New Product Development Process

 The first step in the product development cycle is idea generation which us a lot like brainstorming.
 At this phase, the goal is to collect a pool of innovative concepts and ideas.
 Any great invention or product starts with a brilliant idea.
 Coming up with ideas can be tricky.
 However, the search can start at home.
 Almost 55% of all new product ideas come from internal sources according to one study.
 Ask your employees, especially those in direct contact with your customers.